reifyhealth/specmonstah/README.md

 * Progressively generating and mapping a database.
   * Does anything unexpected happen if you create an entity database and map over it to perform inserts over multiple calls?

+## Notes to self

+* Tutorial is structured so that dev can start using SM ASAP, within first few chapters, and the remaining chapters fill in details as needed.